github/site-policy/Policies/github-terms-of-service.md

 #### 2. GitHub May Remove Content
 We do not pre-screen User-Generated Content, but we have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any GitHub terms or policies.

-#### 3. Ownership of Content, Right to Post, and License Grants
+#### 3. Ownership of Content and Right to Post
-You retain ownership of and responsibility for Content you create or own ("Your Content").
-If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.
+Posting Content does not effect its ownership.
+You may only submit Content that you have the right to post, and You must fully comply with any third party licenses relating to Content you post.

-Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other GitHub Users — certain legal permissions, listed in Sections D.4 — D.7.
-These license grants apply to Your Content.
-If you upload Content that already comes with a license granting GitHub the permissions we need to run our Service, no additional license is required.
-You understand that you will not receive any payment for any of the rights granted in Sections D.4 — D.7.
-The licenses you grant to us will end when you remove Your Content from our servers, unless other Users have forked it.
+Because GitHub does not User-Generated Content, We — and Other Users — need certain legal permissions, as listed in Sections D.4 — D.7.
+You understand that You will not receive any payment for any of the rights discussed in Sections D.4 — D.7.
+Any permissions You grant to Us and Other Users will end when You remove Your Content from our servers.

 #### 4. License Grant to Us
-We need the legal right to do things like host Your Content, publish it, and share it.
-You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
-This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.
+We need the legal right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
+This includes the right to do things like copy it to our database and make backups; show it to You and Other Users; parse it into a search index or otherwise analyze it on our servers; share it with Other Users; and perform it, in case Your Content is something like music or video.

-This license does not grant GitHub the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.
+We do not need the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.

+If Your Content's existing license grants Us the needed permissions, no additional license is required.
+If Your Content's existing license does not grant Us the needed permissions, then you agree grant Us those permissions.

 #### 5. License Grant to Other Users
-Any User-Generated Content you post publicly, including issues, comments, and contributions to other Users' repositories, may be viewed by others.
-By setting your repositories to be viewed publicly, you agree to allow others to view and "fork" your repositories (this means that others may make their own copies of Content from your repositories in repositories they control).

-If you set your pages and repositories to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to use, display, and perform Your Content through the GitHub Service and to reproduce Your Content solely on GitHub as permitted through GitHub's functionality (for example, through forking).
-You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).
-If you are uploading Content you did not create or own, you are responsible for ensuring that the Content you upload is licensed under terms that grant these permissions to other GitHub Users.
+Other Users need the legal right to view Content they are authorized to access via the Website or Service.
+For example, all users need the legal right to access issues, comments, and contributions to public repositories.

+If Your Content's existing license grants Other Users the needed permissions, no additional license is required.
+If Your Content's existing license does not grant Other Users the needed permissions, then you agree grant Other Users those permissions.

 #### 6. Contributions Under Repository License
 Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supersede.